 Stahlwerk Annahütte grants a capital formation allowance, an employer-funded company pension plan, and reduced membership fees for our foundation-owned gym available to all employees.
 A flexitime model and working time accounts, along with our own company childcare facilities (see description below), enhance the compatibility of work and family life.
-Stahlwerk Annahütte also has a company canteen.
+In order to respond to the needs of older employees in particular and to adapt the company's internal structures to the developments and challenges of the workforce, we have been offering an option for early retirement since May 2022 in the form of partial retirement in a block model.
+To date, four employees have taken advantage of partial retirement.
+Stahlwerk Annahütte also has a company canteen and has been offering company bike leasing since 2021.
+There are currently 74 company bike leasing contracts.